 He received the American Correctional Association's highest tribute, the E.R.
 Cass Award for outstanding service.
 His efforts in support of accreditation in Florida and nationwide earned him the 1986 Accreditation Achievement Award from the Commission of Accreditation for Corrections.

 Mr. Wainwright was appointed to the Corrections Foundation Board in 2001 and re-appointed as President for consecutive terms until his passing on December 23, 2021.

 - FDC employees, including OPS, Career Service, SES, and SMS,

 - contractors performing services for FDC on FDC premises, e.g., health services, IT,

 - an individual does NOT have to be a member of the Corrections Foundation and membership will not be a criterion in selecting a recipient

-- be enrolled full or part-time in a public or private college or university in the State University System, Florida College System and/or college; or university accredited by the Commission on Colleges of the Southern Association of Colleges and Schools; or the Accrediting Council for Independent Colleges and Schools; or is an extension of the county public school system.
+- be enrolled full or part-time in a public or private college or university in the State University System, Florida College System and/or college; or an institution accredited by the US Department of Education.
 You can check to see which organization accredits your school on the United States Department of Education's website.

 - be seeking a certification, degree, advanced degree, or advanced certification in the criminal justice or corrections-related field, as determined by the board of directors.